Latest News

 North Korea and China resume passenger trains service after a six-year break

-China's State Railway?told Yonhap News Agency the Pyongyang to Beijing train would?begin round-trip service starting March 12 and operate four times per week.
+China's State Railway told the Yonhap News Agency that the Pyongyang to Beijing train will begin its round-trip service four times per week on March 12.

-North Korea is closed to foreign tourism for the most part, except in limited circumstances, mainly for Russian tour groups with restricted arrangements.
-This is according to travel agencies that organise trips to North Korea.
+North Korea is closed to foreign tourists, with a few exceptions, mostly for Russian tour groups, under certain restrictions, according to travel agencies that organise trips to the country.

-The tour organizers announced?on a Monday that North Korea has cancelled the Pyongyang Marathon next month?for reasons not specified.
-The race is one of the few international events in the isolated country that are open to foreign participants.
-(Reporting and editing by Ed Davies.)
+The?agencies reported that before the pandemic Chinese tourists made up the majority of foreign tourists in North Korea.
+The tour organisers announced on Monday that North Korea has cancelled the Pyongyang Marathon next month for unknown reasons.
+The race is one of the few events in the isolated country that are open to international competitors.
+Reporting by Kyu Seok Shim, Beijing Newsroom, Editing by Bernadettebaum, Ed Davies and Andrei Khalip

 (source: Reuters)